-In the recent renewal cycle, broadcasters were fined between $4,000 and $10,000 for not having a complete set of timely Quarterly Issues Programs lists in their public file.
-While the Commission was less severe for stations missing only an isolated quarter—or if there were isolated instances where the reports were prepared late—the fines were imposed in cases in which there were multiple missing or late-filed reports.
+In recent renewal cycles, broadcasters have been fined between $4,000 and $10,000 for not having a complete set of timely Quarterly Issues Programs lists in their public file.
+While the Commission was less severe on stations missing only an isolated quarter—or if there were isolated instances where the reports were prepared late—fines were imposed in cases in which there were multiple missing or late-filed reports.
 This was the case even if the missing lists were from the early part of the eight-year license cycle.
 Six years of perfect reports will not absolve a station from a year or two when the station was not diligent.

 More importantly, though isolated, there have been a few cases in which stations have had license renewal issues, going to the very issue of whether a licensee deserved to have its license renewed, if the lists were non-existent, or if the lists did not demonstrate that the licensee had taken the time to determine the issues of importance to its community, and to air programs responsive to those issues.
 In these days of increased concern on the part of the FCC about consolidation and the supposed lack of public-interest programming by broadcasters, there is always the fear that more scrutiny may be given to a broadcaster's public-interest programming in the future.
 These Quarterly Issues Programs lists are very important documents to establish a station's service to the public.

 What should be contained in the Quarterly Issues Programs lists?